 In the 2006 edition of the “Information Security Management Handbook,” author Christopher Pilewski entitled a section of his chapter on computer crime “Lies, Darned Lies, and Phishing Statistics.”
-Pilewski gave examples of widely varying phishing attack statistics.
-He attributed the variation to companies being unwilling to disclose their security failings or the financial consequences.
+Pilewski gives examples of widely varying phishing attack statistics and attributes the variations to businesses being unwilling to disclose their security failings or the financial consequences.

-Fast forward more than a decade and little has changed.
-The Wombat 2016 “State of the Phish” report reveals 85% of companies were the victim of a phishing attack in the previous year.
-At the other end of the scale, KnowBe4’s “Endpoint Protection Ransomware Effectiveness Report” claims 33% of companies experienced a phishing attack during the same period.
-These were not even the biggest discrepancies in that year´s phishing statistics.
+Fast forward more than a decade and phishing statistics still vary a lot.
+For example, the 2-18 “State of the Phish” report claims 76 percent of businesses experienced a phishing attack in the previous year.
+At the other end of the scale, the “Cyber Security Breaches Survey 2018” reports that only 47 percent of respondents experienced a phishing attack during the same period.

 Why Phishing Attack Statistics Vary So Much

 Phishing attack statistics are not unique in displaying variance.
 Most statistics vary according to factors such as who, what, where, when, and why.
 For example, the report above claiming 76 percent of businesses experienced a phishing attack is compiled from client reports made to a security company, whereas the phishing statistic of 47 percent is the result of a government survey of business leaders – who may or may not have been aware of the volume of phishing attacks in their businesses.

 The same factors apply to the discrepancies in how much cyberattacks cost businesses.
 Costs not only vary according to the industry the business operates in, its size, its location, and how long it takes the business to recovery from the attack, but also what factors are taken into account when calculating the costs.
 For example, some calculations include only the costs of information loss, business disruption, and revenue loss, whereas others include costs such as:

 - Identity theft and credit services.